zulfiqaralimir/IELTS/Writing/Graphs/Line Graph.md

 - **Conclusion:** Use the **past tense** to summarize the key trends discussed.
 For example, "In conclusion, the graph highlighted seasonal variations with peaks in summer and lows in winter."

+### Writing Task 1: Sample Response - Line Graph

+#### Introduction
+- The line graph illustrates changes in the average monthly temperatures in London over a year, from January to December.

+#### Overview
+- Overall, temperatures show a clear seasonal pattern with peaks in summer and lows in winter.
+The range fluctuates between approximately 5°C in January and a peak of 20°C in July.

+#### Details/Body Paragraphs
+1. In January, temperatures started at around 5°C and gradually rose to 8°C by March.
+There was a notable increase from March to June, reaching a peak of 20°C in July.
+Summer months maintained consistently high temperatures before gradually declining from August onwards.

+2. Conversely, temperatures began to drop in September, falling sharply to around 10°C in November.
+The decline continued into December, where temperatures reached their lowest point at approximately 3°C.

+#### Conclusion
+- In conclusion, the graph highlights the seasonal variations in London's temperatures, with significant peaks in summer and troughs in winter.
+Understanding these patterns is crucial for planning activities and preparing for seasonal changes.

+#### Language Tips
+- Use of past tense for describing data.
+- Vocabulary: rise, peak, decline, fluctuate.
+- Linking words: gradually, sharply, before, after.

+#### Example
+- For instance, the temperature increase from March to June mirrored the onset of summer, affecting outdoor activities and tourism.